Primary Climate Goal

 -39 Kt = ( 0 Kt - 316 Kt ) / (2030 - 2022)

 This translates into a -13% reduction in 2023.

 The projected range shown on the chart is based on the Exerica's algorithm which takes account of both the company's stated goal and its past performance.

-AB SKF aims to achieve carbon neutrality for Scope 1 + 2 by 2030
+AB SKF aims to achieve net zero for Scope 1 + 2 by 2030

 Science Based Targets initiative In October 2021 SBTi developed and launched world's first net zero standard, providing framework and tools for companies to set science-based net zero targets and limit global temperature rise above pre-industrial levels to 1.5 °C.